Frequently Asked Questions: Commercial Motor Vehicle (CMV) Driver Restart Study

-- What happens to the data after drivers complete the study?
+- What happened to the data after drivers completed the study?

 - Can study participants have their data?